OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/keystore-plugin/intro.md

 ### Choose authentication to access your secrets

-You can optically set additional authentication to access your key-value pairs by setting the value for **KeyAuthentication** in the **SetValue** client action.
+You can optionally set additional authentication to access your key-value pairs by setting the value for **KeyAuthentication** in the **SetValue** client action.

 By default, you don't need authentication to access the pair (**False**).
 If **True**, access to the pair requires an additional user authentication method.
 This authentication method depends on the user's device lock screen settings.